In California, a felony is any offense that can result in a maximum sentence of over one year in jail.

 What Are the Penalties?

-• imprisonment at a state prison or county jail, and
+- imprisonment at a state prison or county jail, and

-• a maximum fine up to $10,000.
+- a maximum fine up to $10,000.

-It should be noted, however, the judge has the discretion to sentence you to formal felony probation in lieu of jail time.
+It should be noted, however, that the judge has the discretion to sentence you to formal felony probation in lieu of jail time.

-The most serious felony crimes in California, such as first-degree murder (capital crime), a defendant could be sentenced to life in prison without parole, or even the death penalty.
+For the most serious felony crimes in California, such as first-degree murder (capital crime), a defendant could be sentenced to life in prison without parole, or even the death penalty.

-• low term,
+- low term,

-• middle term, or
+- middle term, or

-• high term.
+- high term.

 In some criminal statutes, it will dictate if a sentence can be served in a county jail or California state prison.

-Most people convicted of a felony crime are sentenced to the middle term, unless the judge considers mitigating or aggravating factors that are presented to them.
+Most people convicted of a felony crime are sentenced to the middle term unless the judge considers mitigating or aggravating factors that are presented to them.

 Mitigating and aggravating factors